-The Parent is the holder of several significant investments: O2 Czech Republic group (hereinafter also as "O2 CZ"), a telecommunication operator providing a range of mobile, fixed voice and data services in the Czech Republic and mobile voice and data services in Slovakia; CETIN a.s. (hereinafter also as "CETIN CZ"), the largest Czech owner and provider of mobile and fixed telco infrastructures; and Telenor CEE group, a mobile telecommunication operator providing services in Hungary, Bulgaria and Serbia, also with the separated infrastructure entities, as, in July 2020, the infrastructure parts of the businesses in Hungary, Bulgaria and Serbia separated from their retail operators (refer to B.2.5).
-Shares of O2 Czech Republic were publicly traded on the Czech stock exchanges.
-Following the Group's management decision on the shares delisting, O2 shares were last publicly traded on 28 February 2022 (refer to B.2.1).
-The Group sold its 100% stake in Telenor Montenegro in December 2021 (refer to B.2.3).
+The Parent is the holder of several significant investments: O2 Czech Republic group (hereinafter also as "O2 CZ"), a telecommunication operator providing a range of mobile, fixed voice and data services in the Czech Republic; CETIN a.s. (hereinafter also as "CETIN CZ"), the largest Czech owner and provider of mobile and fixed telco infrastructures; O2 Slovakia, s.r.o., a telecommunication operator providing mobile voice and data services in Slovakia, with newly separated infrastructure entity O2 Networks, s.r.o.; and Yettel CEE group (rebranded from Telenor in March 2022), a mobile telecommunication operator providing services in Hungary, Bulgaria and Serbia, also with the separated infrastructure entities operating complementary in the same countries.
+Shares of O2 CZ were publicly traded on the Czech stock exchanges until 28 February 2022, when they were delisted following the Group's management decision (refer to B.2.1).
+The Group sold its 100% stake in Telenor Montenegro in December 2021 (refer to B.2.6).

-The consolidated financial statements of the Parent Company for the year ended 31 December 2021 comprise the Parent Company and its subsidiaries (together, the "Group") and the Group's interests in associates, joint ventures and affiliated entities.
-Refer to Section B of these consolidated financial statements for a list of significant Group entities and changes to the Group in 2021 and 2020.
+The consolidated financial statements of the Parent Company for the year ended 31 December 2022 comprise the Parent Company and its subsidiaries (together, the "Group") and the Group's interests in associates, joint ventures and affiliated entities.
+Refer to Section B of these consolidated financial statements for a list of significant Group entities and changes to the Group in 2022 and 2021.